-Our work is inspired by seminal work on manipulation by shared grasping [7] which discusses mechanics of shared grasping and shows impressive demonstrations.
+Our work is inspired by seminal work on manipulation by shared grasping [8] which discusses mechanics of shared grasping and shows impressive demonstrations.
 The task that we present in this paper is a complex version of shared grasping where the robot uses a tool instead of a rigid end-effector to manipulate objects.
 This variation leads to additional contact formations.
 These additional constraints make the problem more complicated to plan, control, and estimate compared to those works.

-Model-based planning for tool manipulation was earlier presented in [8].
-Learning-based algorithm of grasping for tool manipulation is presented in [9].
+Model-based planning for tool manipulation was earlier presented in [9].
+Learning-based algorithm of grasping for tool manipulation is presented in [10].
 In our work, we consider a closed-loop controller and estimator in addition to planning for tool manipulation to robustify the system.

-Our work is also closely related to the remarkable previous work on tactile estimation and reactive manipulation presented in [10], [11], [12], [13], [14], [15], [16].
-For estimators, [10] show a pose estimator for tools with extrinsic contacts and [11] present tactile localization.
-Learning-based estimator for tool manipulation using vision is presented in [12].
-In this work, we also try to estimate a pose of an object in addition to a tool through tactile sensors.
-For reactive manipulation, our work is closely related to the seminal work presented in [14] where slip detection is used to recompute a new controller that can stabilize the manipulation task.
-[15] shows the impressive closed-loop controller by simultaneous design of controller and estimator.
-However, the task in [14] is inherently stable as the object is always grasped by the robot.
+Our work is also closely related to the remarkable previous work on tactile estimation and reactive manipulation presented in [11], [12], [13], [14], [15], [16], [17].
+For estimators, [11] shows a pose estimator for tools and [12] presents tactile localization.
+Learning-based estimator for tool manipulation is presented in [13].
+In this work, in addition to a tool through tactile sensors, we estimate and control a pose of an object, introducing additional extrinsic contact.
+For reactive manipulation, our work is related to [15] where slip detection is used to recompute a new controller.
+[16] shows the impressive closed-loop controller by simultaneous design of controller and estimator.
+However, the task in [15] is inherently stable as the object is always grasped by the robot.
 Also, the tactile sensors can directly estimate the pose of the object, which cannot be done for tool manipulation because tactile sensors are not attached between the object and the end-effector.
-Compared to [15], which focuses on regulation of an object using force / torque sensors, we focus on tracking of tool manipulation using tactile sensors.
-Furthermore, the current paper considers multiple contact formations which leads to more complex constraints.